nickjs/batman.js/README.md

 #### Handling DOM events

-* `data-event-click="foo.bar"`: when this node is clicked, the function specified by the keypath `foo.bar` is called with the node object as the first argument, and the click event as the second argument.
+* `data-event-click="foo.bar"`: when this node is clicked, the function specified by the keypath `foo.bar` is called with the node object as the first argument, the click event as the second argument, and the view as the third argument.

 * `data-event-change="foo.bar"`: like `data-event-click`, but fires on change events.